Last Updated: 26 April 2023

 The four years of the course are referred to as Years A, 3B, 4C, 5D.
 Year A is delivered at the School of Rural Health - Churchill.
 Years 3B, 4C and 5D are available across both metropolitan and rural locations.
+Please note, there is only one intake per year, which is in February.

 The focus of each year level